Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 • Consider and check if the case is cracked

-A chainsaw that leaks bar oil isn’t anything new, nor is it the end of the world.
-However, it is a pain and something that’s good to get on top of!
+A chainsaw that leaks bar oil isn’t new, nor is it the end of the world.
+However, it is a pain, and it’s good to get on top of it!

 husqvarna 359 chainsaw reviews